auth0/docs-v2/CONTRIBUTION.md

 1. Navigate to Auth0 Dashboard > Applications. <p></p>
     A. Select the application you want to configure. <p></p>
     B. Select the **Authentication** tab.<p></p>
-2. Scroll down the
+2. Scroll down to the correct setting.
 <Note>
 Try to keep sub-bullets even.
 If you have an A, try to also have a B.
 </Note>

-Use the astricks (*) for unordered lists and bullet points:
+Use the asterisks (*) for unordered lists and bullet points:

 The following options are available:
 * Bot Detection